 In 1933, Hitler was not considered a serious entrant on the world’s political stage.
 Nevertheless, he was able to put into effect a remarkable number of outrageously appalling laws and practices with hardly a dissenting voice anywhere.
 In fact, the campaign known as Gleichschaltung to bring all citizens and organizations in line with Nazi beliefs and policies came to be known as Selbstgleichschaltung, or self-coordination, because of how Germans so willingly “placed themselves under the sway of Nazi rule.”
 New rules included a number of punitive measures against Jews, as well as censorship and restrictions on criticism.
 One result was the infamous “Night of Long Knives” in June 1934 when Hitler had any and all dissenting voices permanently silenced.
 Interestingly, after Hitler’s purge (one SS officer claimed some five hundred had been killed and 15,000 arrested), the country breathed a sigh of relief: it was assumed that now the violence and fear of reprisals would be over.
 Instead, of course, it was only the beginning.
 They should have gotten the hint: three days later, Hitler’s cabinet made all the murders legal, justified as actions taken “in emergency defense of the state.”

 What was the U.S. doing all this time?
-Above all, the State Department, a bastion of a wealthy, homogenous, and by-and-large anti-Semitic elite, was much more concerned with Germany’s failure to repay its debts to American creditors than its behavior toward Jews.
+Above all, the State Department, recruited mainly from a wealthy, homogenous, and by-and-large anti-Semitic elite, was much more concerned with Germany’s failure to repay its debts to American creditors than its behavior toward Jews.
 Indeed, some of them were sympathetic to the anti-Jewish measures, as were the Dodds – at first anyway.

 But there was another problem with the U.S. speaking out.
 As R. Walton Moore, Assistant Secretary of State, explained to Dodd in a memorandum, if Roosevelt were to speak out against what the German Reich was doing to the Jews, he would be in a double bind: